-- Streamflow Releases Outside the Restoration Area Stream flow releases in the Stanislaus, Tuolumne, and Merced rivers that contribute to flows in the mainstem San Joaquin River, Delta, and San Francisco Estuary are expected to affect the survival of rearing and migrating juvenile and the survival and homing ability of adults. - Degraded Habitat The highly degraded channel and floodplain morphology, loss of native riparian vegetation, and exotic species below the confluence with the Merced River, the Delta, and San Francisco Estuary are expected to substantially reduce the survival of rearing and migrating juvenile spring-run Chinook salmon. - Degraded Water Quality Pesticides and other contaminants may substantially reduce the food resources needed by juvenile spring-run Chinook salmon within and below the Restoration Area, and to a lesser degree, result in direct mortality of juveniles.
-In addition, poor water quality (e.g., low DO and high ammonia concentrations) in the mainstem channel may affect the survival of juvenile, and to a lesser degree, adult spring-run Chinook salmon.

-- Delta Exports Springtime Delta exports at the CVP and SWP pumping facilities affect entrainment of juvenile Chinook salmon.
-Delta exports also reduce flow in the Stockton Deepwater Ship Channel and the amount of freshwater outflow into the ocean, all of which affect the survival of juvenile Chinook salmon and the ability of adults to home to the Restoration Area. - Low Ocean Productivity Ocean productivity (food resources), as affected by upwelling, coastal currents, El Niño events, and the amount of freshwater outflow from the San Francisco Bay, will affect the survival of juvenile and adult spring-run Chinook salmon. - Climate Changes Climate changes are expected to affect inland water temperatures, hydrographs (i.e., floodplain inundation), and ocean productivity conditions, and therefore, affect the survival of juvenile and adult spring-run Chinook salmon. - Excessive Harvest and Predation in the Ocean Ocean harvest of adults and predation of juvenile and adults in the ocean affect the number of adults that return to spawn, which may affect the number of juveniles produced during the following spring.
+- Streamflow Releases Outside the Restoration Area Stream flow releases in the Stanislaus, Tuolumne, and Merced rivers that contribute to flows in the mainstem San Joaquin River, Delta, and San Francisco Estuary are expected to affect the survival of rearing and migrating juvenile salmon and the survival and homing ability of adult salmon. - Habitat Degradation Outside the Restoration Area The highly degraded channel and floodplain morphology, loss of native riparian vegetation, and exotic species below the confluence with the Merced River, the Delta, and San Francisco Estuary are expected to substantially reduce the survival of rearing and migrating juvenile salmon. - Water Quality Pesticides and other contaminants may substantially reduce the food resources needed by juvenile salmon within and below the Restoration Area, and to a lesser degree, result in direct mortality of juvenile salmon.
+In addition, poor water quality (e.g., low DO and high ammonia concentrations) in the mainstem channel may affect the survival of juvenile, and to a lesser degree, adult salmon. - Delta Exports Springtime Delta exports at the CVP and SWP pumping facilities affect entrainment of juvenile fish as well as reducing flow in the Stockton deepwater ship channel and the amount of freshwater outflow into the ocean, all of which affect the survival of juvenile salmon and the ability of adult salmon to home to the Restoration Area. - Ocean Productivity Ocean productivity (food resources), as affected by upwelling, coastal currents, El Niño events, and the amount of freshwater outflow from the San Francisco Bay, will affect the survival of juvenile and adult salmon; - Climate Changes Climate changes are expected to affect inland water temperatures, hydrographs (i.e., floodplain inundation), and ocean productivity conditions, and therefore, affect the survival of juvenile and adult salmon; and - Harvest and Predation in the Ocean Harvest of adult salmon and predation of juvenile and adult salmon in the ocean affect the number of adults that return to spawn, which may affect the number of juveniles produced during the following spring.

-The following are potential mechanisms by which the above limiting factors are expected to affect each life-history stage of spring-run Chinook salmon, including adult holding, spawning, juvenile rearing, smolt migration, ocean survival, ocean harvest, and adult migration.
+The following are potential mechanisms by which the above limiting factors are expected to affect each life history stage of spring-run Chinook salmon, including adult holding, spawning, juvenile rearing, smolt migration, ocean survival, ocean harvest, and adult migration.
 Potential benefits and impacts of hatcheries and climate change are also discussed in terms of overall population effects.

-5.1.1 Adult Holding
+6.1.1 Adult Holding

-There are currently several holding pools below Friant Dam that were extensively used by spring-run Chinook salmon during the 1940s.
-These pools may be able to sustain at least 20,000 fish.
-However, there are concerns that high water temperatures, and to a lesser degree, predation and harvest (legal and illegal) may affect the ability of spring-run salmon to hold in these pools (Figure 5-3).
+There are currently several holding pools below Friant Dam that were extensively used by spring-run salmon during the 1940s.
+It is likely that these pools can sustain at least 20,000 fish.
+However, there are concerns that high water temperatures, and to a lesser degree, predation and harvest (legal and illegal) may affect the ability of spring-run salmon to hold in these pools (Figure 6-3).
 The number of spawners is also substantially affected by the survival of the fish when they were juveniles, 2 to 5 years earlier.